|

 • Details:

-• Sales Recs: Now two sales recommendations made to date.
+• Sales Recs: Three sales recommendations have been made to date, with an average price of 460.

 To date, Grain Market Insider has issued the following corn recommendations: